Recipes

 Three files: brand guide PDF, PNG screenshot, and token JSON.
 Full audit record from a single run.

 Before walking into a pitch, run the prospect's website through Dembrandt.
 Show them their own WCAG failures, inconsistent brand colors, and typography drift.
-With a PDF in hand.
+Then ask an agent to turn the data into a one-page brief you can send the day before the meeting.

 Extract a site's design tokens with the target locale set, then ask an AI to flag colors, visual patterns, or density choices that carry cultural risk in a specific market or region.